 The area monitoring profile is optimized for objects moving at up to 55 km/h (34 mph).
 This profile allows you to detect whether an object is human, vehicle, or unknown.
 A rule can be set to trigger an action when any of these objects is detected.
-To track vehicles moving in higher speeds, use the Road monitoring profile on page 9.
+To track vehicles moving in higher speeds, use the .